Estimated reading time: 10 minutes

-According to the National Fire Protection Agency, from 2010-2014 there were almost 16,000 dryer fires associated with dryer and washing machines in North America.
-82% of those fires started in the laundry room and 1/3 of them involved lint or some other combustible source.
+According to the National Fire Protection Agency, from 2010-2014, there were almost 16,000 dryer fires associated with dryer and washing machines in North America.
+82% of those fires started in the laundry room, and 1/3 of them involved lint or other combustible sources.

 The following code excerpts are from the 2009 International Mechanical Code, which addresses dryer exhaust systems.
 2017 statistics

 Follow These Basic Building Codes:

 504.1 Installation.
 Clothes dryers should be exhausted following the manufacturer’s instructions.
 Dryer exhaust systems should be independent of all other systems and convey the moisture and any combustion products to the outside of the building.
 Exception: This section shall not apply to listed and labeled condensing (ductless) clothes dryers.

 504.2 Exhaust penetrations.
 Where a clothes dryer exhaust duct penetrates a wall or ceiling membrane, the annular space (gap around the vent pipe) shall be sealed with noncombustible material, approved fire caulking, or a noncombustible dryer exhaust duct wall receptacle.

 Ducts that exhaust clothes dryers shall not penetrate or be located within any fire-blocking, draft-stopping, or any wall, floor/ceiling, or other assembly required by the International Building Code to be fire-resistance rated unless such duct is constructed of galvanized steel or aluminum of the thickness specified in Section 603.4 and the fire-resistance rating is maintained by the International Building Code.

 Fire dampers, combination fire/smoke dampers, and any similar devices that obstruct exhaust flow shall be prohibited in clothes dryer exhaust ducts.